xbeat/Machine-Learning/README.md

 Introduction to Named Entity Recognition

 Named Entity Recognition (NER) is a natural language processing task that identifies and classifies named entities in text into predefined categories such as person names, organizations, locations, and more.
 It's a crucial component in various NLP applications, including information extraction, question answering, and text summarization.

+## Designing Reliable Distributed Systems

+Understanding Fault Tolerance in Distributed Systems

+Fault tolerance is a critical property of distributed systems that ensures continuous operation even when components fail.
+It involves designing systems that can detect, respond to, and recover from various types of failures while maintaining data consistency and availability.

 ## Scatter Plot for PCA Visualization